dicaso/apetype/README.md

 # argetype

 The argetype python package unites the builtin modules `argparse` and `typing`.
 Central is the ConfigBase class, which user classes can inherit from, to define there configurations.
 This is similar to configurations in the `luigi` package but with a much cleaner interface.
+Build upon the config class is a task class, in analogy to `luigi`.

 ## Examples
+### Settings

     from argetype import ConfigBase
     class Settings(ConfigBase):